-- Call a client and just say hi (don't bill them for the call!). - Take at least one current client, potential client, or potential source of referrals out to lunch (or just for a coffee). - Call clients on their birthdays. - Send a handwritten thank-you note any time you: close a client file; receive an introduction or a referral; or receive any kind of advice, assistance or support that goes beyond the call of duty. - · Forward clients, potential clients or other contacts copies of newspaper or magazine articles that they might find useful.
+- Take at least one current client, potential client, or potential source of referrals out to lunch (or just for a coffee). - Send a handwritten thank-you note any time you; close a client file; receive an introduction or a referral; or receive any kind of advice, assistance, or support that goes beyond the call of duty. - Post articles on interesting legal topics to social media along with comments explaining their importance (see Essential LinkedIn dos and don'ts for law student on practicepro.ca).